weavejester/lein-ring/README.md

 ## License

-Copyright © 2015 James Reeves
+Copyright © 2015 James Reeves, Michael Blume

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.